Existence of torsion-low maximal identity isotopies for area preserving surface homeomorphisms: Introduction and definitions

-When $z_0$ is an isolated fixed point of $f$, a local isotopy of $f$ has at least one of the previous rotation types.
-It is possible that a local isotopy of $f$ has two rotation types.
-But if we assume that $f$ is area preserving (or more generally, satisfies the condition that there exists a neighborhood of $z_0$ that contains neither the positive nor the negative orbit of any wandering open set), we will show in Section \ref{S: local rotation type} that a local isotopy of $f$ has exactly one of the three rotation types.
-We say that a local isotopy $I$ of an orientation preserving local homeomorphism $f$ at an isolated fixed point is \emph{torsion-low} if \begin{itemize} \item[-] every local isotopy $I'>I$ has a positive rotation type; \item[-] every local isotopy $I'<I$ has a negative rotation type. \end{itemize} Under the previous assumptions, we will prove in Section \ref{S: local rotation type} the existence of a torsion-low local isotopy of $f$.
+\begin{definition} We say that a local isotopy $I$ of an orientation and area preserving local homeomorphism $f$ at an isolated fixed point is \emph{torsion-low} if \begin{itemize} \item[-] every local isotopy $I'>I$ has a positive rotation type; \item[-] every local isotopy $I'<I$ has a negative rotation type. \end{itemize} \end{definition} We can show that such a local isotopy always exists.
 Formally, we have the following result:

-\begin{thm} Let $f: (W, z_0)\rightarrow (W',z_0)$ be an orientation preserving local homeomorphism at an isolated fixed point $z_0$ such that there exists a neighborhood of $z_0$ that contains neither the positive nor the negative orbit of any wandering open set, then \begin{itemize} \item[-] a local isotopy of $f$ has exactly one of the three kinds of rotation types; \item[-] there exists a local isotopy $I_0$ that is torsion-low at $z_0$.
-Moreover, $I_0$ has a zero rotation type if the Lefschetz index $i(f,z_0)$ is different from $1$, and has either a positive or a negative rotation type if the Lefschetz index $i(f,z_0)$ is equal to $1$. \end{itemize} \end{thm}
+\begin{proposition} Let $f: (W, z_0)\rightarrow (W',z_0)$ be an orientation and area preserving local homeomorphism with an isolated fixed point $z_0$.
+Then, \begin{itemize} \item[-] a local isotopy of $f$ has exactly one of the three kinds of rotation types; \item[-] there exists a local isotopy $I_0$ that is torsion-low at $z_0$.
+Moreover, $I_0$ has a zero rotation type if the Lefschetz index $i(f,z_0)$ is different from $1$, and has either a positive or a negative rotation type if the Lefschetz index $i(f,z_0)$ is equal to $1$. \end{itemize} \end{proposition}

+When $z_0$ is a non-isolated fixed point of a local homeomorphism $f: (W,z_0)\to (W', z_0)$, one may fail to find a locally transverse foliation $\mathcal{F}$ for a local isotopy $I$ of $f$ at $z_0$.
+Still, we get the following proposition that generalize Proposition \ref{P: local rotation type}.

+\begin{proposition} Let $f: (W, z_0)\rightarrow (W',z_0)$ be an orientation and area preserving local homeomorphism with a non-isolated fixed point $z_0$, and $I$ a local isotopy of $f$.
+Then, exactly one of the following three situations occurs: \begin{itemize} \item[i)] $z_0$ is accumulated by contractible fixed points of $f$ associated to $I$, \item[ii)] $I$ has a positive rotation type, \item[iii)] $I$ has a negative rotation type. \end{itemize} Moreover, \begin{itemize} \item[-]if $I$ has a positive (resp. negative) rotation type, every local isotopy $I'>I$ (resp. $I'<I$) has a positive (resp. negative) rotation type; \item[-]if $z_0$ is accumulated by contractible fixed points of $f$ associated to $I$, for every local isotopy $I'>I$, either situation i) or situation ii) occur, and for every local isotopy $I'<I$, either situation i) or situation iii) occur. \end{itemize} \end{proposition}